 The government wants to prevent accidents involving drones.
 Drone operators are therefore required to follow a number of rules.
 For example, they may not fly a drone higher than 120 metres.
 If you have a drone, you should check to see whether it is covered by your third-party liability insurance.

 The most important rules for the recreational use of drones are as follows:

-- A private drone must not weigh more than 25kg.
+- A private drone must not weigh more than 25kg (including cargo).

-- You are not permitted to fly in the vicinity of airports or other no-fly zones.
+- There are places where you are not allowed to fly a drone, such as over crowds or built-up areas or in the vicinity of airports and other no-fly zones.

 - You must always keep the drone in view.